 Maryland Hospital Beds & Accessories

 It’s always nice to be home after a hospital stay, but you have to admit that a hospital bed is a lot more suitable for recovery (and even for resting) than your regular bed.
 Hospital beds make it easier to move in and out, shift positions, as well as improve comfort and safety through a variety of detachable accessories.
-Freedom Mobility offers comfortable and durable hospital beds and accessories to customers in Hanover, Owings Mills, Columbia, Towson, Rockville, Annapolis, Glen Burnie and many other locations in Maryland.
+Freedom Mobility offers comfortable and durable hospital beds and accessories to customers in Hanover, Owings Mills, Columbia, Towson, Rockville, Annapolis, Glen Burnie and many other locations in Central Maryland.
 From mattresses to safety rails, we cover all of your medical equipment needs.

 The hospital beds we carry can accommodate almost any weight and come with easy-to-operate automatic controls.
 All of our beds are fully electric and are supplemented with battery backups to supply power in case of an outage.
-We understand that a hospital bed in a home care environment often fulfills a temporary need, which is why we also offer hospital beds for rent in Maryland.
+We understand that a hospital bed in a home care environment often fulfills a temporary need, which is why we also offer hospital beds for rent in Central Maryland.

 Repeated head of bed elevating and the patient’s concentrated weight combine to expose the seat section of a mattress to the highest level of mechanical fatigue.
 Our mattresses are tapered for feet to provide pressure reduction and offer protection from “bottoming out.”
 The high-density sectioned technology offers a combination of resiliency, recovery and comfort to make an excellent solution for many patients.

 Our non-powered mattresses are made with high-density materials designed for and tested in hospital care conditions.
 They also come with durable vinyl covers that make caring for such mattresses incredibly easy.
 The cover creates an anti-bacterial, waterproof and anti-static surface you can wipe clean if spills or other accidents happen.

 Powered Alternating-Pressure Mattresses